MileHacker Logo

 Support Local Heritage

-• Support museums and cultural centers like the Centro Cultural Riviera del Pacífico.
+• Support museums and cultural hubs such as the Central district Cultural Riviera del Pacífico.

-• Encourage the preservation of traditional crafts and music by purchasing authentic local products.
+• Encourage the preservation of classic crafts and music by purchasing authentic local products.

 • Seek out performances of traditional Mexican music and dance.